On the spectrum of the periodic focusing Zakharov-Shabat operator: Proofs

-\textit{Proof of Theorem~\ref{t:finiteband1}.} Suppose that $q$ is a finite-band potential.
-By Lemma~\ref{l:bound1} $|\Im z| \le \n q\n_{\infty}$.
-By Theorem~\ref{t:resolvent} the real $z$-axis is the only connected band extending to infinity.
-So, there are finitely many bands and each band (except $\Real$) has finite length.
+\textit{Proof of Theorem~\ref{t:finiteband1}.} Suppose $q$ is a finite-band potential.
+Recall $z\in\Sigma_{\Lax}$ implies $|\Im z| \le \n q\n_{\infty}$ (cf. Lemma~\ref{l:bound1}).
+By Theorem~\ref{t:resolvent} the real $z$-axis is the only band extending to infinity.
+So, there are finitely many bands and each band (except $\Real$) is bounded.
 Thus, $\Sigma_{\Lax}\setminus \R$ is bounded and the result follows trivially.
-Next let $N > 0$ be such that $(\Sigma_{\Lax}\setminus\Real) \subset R_{N,q}$.
+Next let $N=N(q;\ep) > 0$ be such that $(\Sigma_{\Lax}\setminus\Real) \subset R_{N}$.
 Suppose $\Sigma_{\Lax}$ is comprised of infinitely many bands.
-Then infinitely many periodic eigenvalues (which correspond to band edges) exist in the compact set $R_{N,q}$.
-This impies the set of periodic eigenvalues must have a limit point in the set $R_{N,q}$ which is a contradiction (see Lemma~\ref{l:discretespec}).
+Then infinitely many periodic eigenvalues (which correspond to band edges) exist in the closure of $R_{N}$.
+This impies the set of periodic eigenvalues must have a finite limit point which is a contradiction (cf. Lemma~\ref{l:discretespec}).

-\textit{Proof of Theorem~\ref{t:finiteband2}.} Recall that the periodic and antiperiodic Floquet eigenvalues correspond to the band edges of $\Sigma_{\mathrm{Lax}}$.
-Suppose that there exists infinitely many spectral bands.
-Then by Theorem~\ref{t:finiteband1} for any $N>0$ the set $(\Sigma_{\mathrm{Lax}} \setminus \Real) \cap R_{N,q} \neq \emptyset$.
-This implies that there exists infinitely many periodic, or antiperiodic, Floquet eigenvalues along the imaginary $z$-axis which is a contradiction.
+\textit{Proof of Theorem~\ref{t:finiteband2}.} Recall that the periodic and antiperiodic Floquet eigenvalues correspond to the band edges of $\Sigma_{\Lax}$.
+Suppose that there exist infinitely many spectral bands.
+Then by Theorem~\ref{t:finiteband1} for any $N>0$ the set $(\Sigma_{\mathrm{Lax}} \setminus \Real) \cap R_{N} \neq \emptyset$.
+This implies that there exist infinitely many periodic, or antiperiodic, eigenvalues along the imaginary $z$-axis which is a contradiction.
 The contradiction follows from the fact that the Floquet eigenvalues are discrete with no finite accumulation points, and $|\Im z| \leq \n q\n_{\infty}$.